-How OkSolar Solutions Make
+How OkSolar Solutions Make Sense

-(PV) and solar thermal systems offer distinct advantages in agricultural
+Photovoltaic (PV) and solar thermal systems offer distinct

-applications where:
+advantages in agricultural applications where:

-Portions of a farm or ranch are too remote to run power
+farm or ranch are too remote to run power lines, or where lines are

-lines, or where lines are subject to failure due to flooding, icing and
+subject to failure due to flooding, icing and other seasonal changes.

-The remote location makes the costs or difficulty of
+location makes the costs or difficulty of transporting and storing diesel

-transporting and storing diesel fuel prohibitive
+fuel prohibitive

-Power line extensions, even for short distances, will not
+Power line extensions, even for short distances, will not be cost

-be cost -effective considering the low loads to be carried
+-effective considering the low loads to be carried

 Electrical needs are small, seasonal or remote

-Farm building roofs and walls or mounting platforms are
+Farm building roofs and walls or mounting platforms are oriented for maximum

-oriented for maximum exposure to the sun's rays
+exposure to the sun's rays

-Crop irrigation and livestock
+Crop irrigation and livestock watering are excellent

-are reliable, cost-effective, and low-maintenance options for these
+cost-effective, and low-maintenance options for these applications,

-increase yields and extend the growing seasons.
+and extend the growing seasons.

-Crop drying using the sun's
+Crop drying using the sun's energy is a centuries-old

-energy is a centuries-old technique yet however, modern solar-powered
+technique yet however, modern solar-powered drying technologies brings new

-drying technologies brings new levels of cost-efficiency to the process of
+levels of cost-efficiency to the process of drying coffee, tea, cocoa,

-drying coffee, tea, cocoa, rice, corn, hay, tobacco, rubber, and a number
+rice, corn, hay, tobacco, rubber, and a number of other crops, as well as

-benefits of solar crop drying include:
+for agricultural dehydration processes.
+The benefits of solar crop drying

 ·